Photo of attorney Ambar Maceo-Rossi

 What Should I Do If I Am Being Charged With A Violent Crime?

 If you have been charged or are being investigated in connection with a violent crime, reach out to a criminal defense attorney right away.
 You should not discuss your legal situation with anyone, except for your attorney.
-Call us at 617-208-0505 or email us for a free consultation.
+Call us at [nap_phone id=”LOCAL-REGULAR-NUMBER-1″] or email us for a free consultation.